JakeTrevor/talks/qpl-survey/qpl-survey.md

 ## Quantum IRs/Assemblies

 - There are a number of competing assembly languages for quantum computing
 - None of these are native to an actual QC though, so they're all really just IRs.

-What are the characteristics of an assembly language? explicit register allocation explicit memory management machine languages -> clear cost model though this is not true of assemblies

 ---

+### What do we want from a QIR/QASM?
+#### A good QASM should:
+- allow expression of most useful quantum programs
+	- include dynamic lifting &
+	- classical control flow structures
+- support analyses and symbolic execution
+	- Or at least have a way to generate/earmark code friendly to such techniques
+- support modularisation
+	- support for functions and general code reuse
+	- Ideally with dynamic allocation

+As far as I am aware, No language supports all of these features
+- in fact, most don't even crack 50%.

+---

 ### ScaffCC/Scaff

-One of the earliest quantum assemblies "QASM"
+- An early attempt at a quantum assembly ("QASM")
-Inspired by Nielson and Chuang.
+	- Inspired by Nielson and Chuang
+- Really interesting paper:

-The main aim: explore compiler techniques for quantum computing
+	- explores compilation techniques for quantum computing
+- Some of the ideas explored were not great

-Scaff's QASM has no classical control flow - the code must be flat.
+	- scaffCC's QASM uses a "flat" format, which avoids classical control flow

-This is in fact largely intractable - Scaff makes a compromise using QASM-HL.
+	- The scaffCC paper serves as a great argument not to do it that way

+---
+### ScaffCC: Flat codes

+- A Flat format assembly is a straight-line code with no branching.
+	- the entire program is a single basic block
+- all classical control flow is unrolled/evaluated,
+- To get this to work, you specify the input size and all classical parameters of the problem you are trying to solve at compile time

+---

+Flat codes are intractable for conventional compiler approaches.
+To get around this they introduced:
+- vectorisation
+	- you can loop (or really, apply a gate) over slices of qubit vectors
+- functions
+	- you can define reusable "modules" which mutate their input data (no return statement)

+---
+### ScaffCC: Other features

+- ScaffCC includes a quantum oracle generator (called "classical-to-quantum-gate" or CTQG in the paper).
+- Also explored instrumentation-based approach to compilation
+- Rather than passes, scaff evaluates classical component of the program
+	- quantum gate calls are emitted as output
+- automatically determines what classical elements need to be evaluated vs those that need to be integrated by CTQG.

+---

+In conclusion:

+A super interesting paper because it demonstrates a lot of weird stuff

+But ScaffCC's QASM is not the QASM of the future.

 ---